crpietschmann/portfolio/_posts/2008/2008-02-25-javascript-function-tips-and-tricks.markdown

 ```

-**Ok, but what else could there be?**
+## Ok, but what else could there be?

 Well, actually there are a couple more Function usages that most web developers aren't familiar with.

 To test your knowledge of JavaScript Functions, take the following quiz:

-1) Is it possible to write a JavaScript Function "in-line"?
+1. Is it possible to write a JavaScript Function "in-line"?
- 2) Is it possible to overload a JavaScript Function?
+2. Is it possible to overload a JavaScript Function?
- 3) Is it possible to call a JavaScript Function Asynchronously?
+3. Is it possible to call a JavaScript Function Asynchronously?

 If you answered "Yes" to all three questions, then you're probably familiar with the tips listed in this article.
 If not, definitely read on.

-**In-Line JavaScript Functions**
+## In-Line JavaScript Functions

-You can write JavaScript Function "in-line".
+You can write JavaScript Function "**in-line**".

 ```javascript